m00h0/Capstone-Project2/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank My Coding Partner.
+I would like to thank My Coding Partner and Microverse Team.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## 📝 License <a name="license"></a>